bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### Sequence Specifics

+{{ MACROS___make_metadata_table(
+   {
+      "PulseSequenceType": "RECOMMENDED",
+      "ScanningSequence": "RECOMMENDED",
+      "SequenceVariant": "RECOMMENDED",
+      "ScanOptions": "RECOMMENDED",
+      "SequenceName": "RECOMMENDED",
+      "PulseSequenceDetails": "RECOMMENDED",
+      "NonlinearGradientCorrection": "RECOMMENDED, but REQUIRED if [PET](./09-positron-emission-tomography.md) data are present", "MRAcquisitionType": "RECOMMENDED, but REQUIRED for Arterial Spin Labeling", "MTState": "RECOMMENDED",
+      "MTOffsetFrequency": "RECOMMENDED if the MTstate is `True`.", "MTPulseBandwidth": "RECOMMENDED if the MTstate is `True`.", "MTNumberOfPulses": "RECOMMENDED if the MTstate is `True`.", "MTPulseShape": "RECOMMENDED if the MTstate is `True`.", "MTPulseDuration": "RECOMMENDED if the MTstate is `True`.", "SpoilingState": "RECOMMENDED",
+      "SpoilingType": "RECOMMENDED if the SpoilingState is `True`.", "SpoilingRFPhaseIncrement": 'RECOMMENDED if the SpoilingType is `"RF"` or `"COMBINED"`.', "SpoilingGradientMoment": 'RECOMMENDED if the SpoilingType is `"GRADIENT"` or `"COMBINED"`.', "SpoilingGradientDuration": 'RECOMMENDED if the SpoilingType is `"GRADIENT"` or `"COMBINED"`.', }
+) }}

 | **Key name**                | **Requirement level**                                                                     | **Data type**                          | **Description**                                                                                                                                                                                                                                                                 |
 | --------------------------- | ----------------------------------------------------------------------------------------- | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | PulseSequenceType           | RECOMMENDED                                                                               | [string][]                             | A general description of the pulse sequence used for the scan (for example, `"MPRAGE"`, `"Gradient Echo EPI"`, `"Spin Echo EPI"`, `"Multiband gradient echo EPI"`).                                                                                                             |